California Valley Quail

 Our bloodline comes from several different breeders from across the country.
 The eggs have a creamy lightly speckled shell.
 They hatch in about 23 days and the chicks are lively and quick with just a hint of feathers forming a tiny plume.
 The chicks develop quickly and are able to fly in a short while.
 Our Starter Brooder kit is a great way to give the chicks the optimum chance at survival and is a safe and secure environment to keep them contained

-Our California Valley Quail start laying late March and we will start accepting and booking orders mid February.
+Our California Valley Quail start laying late March 2019 and we will start accepting and booking orders in February.

 Sorry, No Shipping Outside the Continental United States